California is home to many great academic institutions, and hardly any Californian hasn’t heard of the University of California.

 Let’s find out if you got what it takes to earn a UC degree.

 1. Good grades.
-When submitting your UC application, the least grade that should be on your transcript is a C. With this said, you should try to get as many as possible while in high school or community college.
+When submitting your UC application, the lowest grade that should be on your transcript is a C. With this said, you should try to get as many as possible while in high school or community college.

 Freshman applicants must have completed all the 15 A-G courses, while transfer students must have completed at least 60 semester (90 quarter) units of UC-transferable credit at the time of application.